magic-cabinet/CognOS/README.md

 which in the current state is not quite there which is causing the AI bubble.

 ### Ethics
-- ethical ue of information, and ofc respecting data and adhering to things like PII, and GDSR
+- ethical ue of information, and ofc respecting data and adhering to things like PII, and GDPR

 ### Similar Companies